top of page

 1. Command over Time (Discipline & Priority)

 Time is the true currency of the world.
-Mastery begins when a man directs his time with precision—when he spends it on what builds his legacy and rejects distractions.
+Mastery begins when a man directs his time with precision and spends it on what builds his legacy and rejects distractions.

 • Build disciplined schedules and rituals.